David E. Barclay

-Dr. David E. Barclay (born July 12, 1948) is an American historian and the author of several books on German history.
+David E. Barclay (born July 12, 1948) is an American historian and the author of several books on German history.
 He received his Ph.D. in history from Stanford University in 1975, where he studied under Gordon A. Craig.
-He taught at Kalamazoo College from 1974 to 2016, and presently is the Executive Director of the German Studies Association.
+He taught at Kalamazoo College from 1974 to 2016, and served as the Executive Director of the German Studies Association for over a decade.

 Barclay was named a 2006-07 Berlin Prize Winner by the American Academy in Berlin.